-- You want to debug your solution printing to the console, and your code printed too many steps (loop rounds or recursive calls) or got trapped in an infinite loop.
+- You want to debug your solution by printing to the console, but your code printed too many steps (loop rounds or recursive calls) or got trapped in an infinite loop.

 In any case, to bypass that problem, you need to reduce the statements from printing to the console in your code.

 Note: this buffer error can actually become useful in some cases.
 See "I get Execution Timeout.
 Why?" just above.